 Emotions, we all experience them, but it can be hard to pin down exactly what they are.
 A standard dictionary definition of emotion is “a strong feeling deriving from one’s circumstances, mood or relationships with others.”
 The Latin root of the word is ‘ex’ meaning ‘out’ and ‘movere’ ‘to move’.
-Perhaps this can help us to understand how we experience our emotions, in that they ‘move us out’ of a calm, peaceful state into a stronger and not always desirable feeling state, such as fear or sadness.
+This can help us to understand one of the functions of our emotions, which is to move us towards action.
+They ‘move us out’ of one state and into another.

 We are programmed biologically to have emotions such as fear in order to alert us to danger – the feeling comes first to allow us to react and then come the thoughts about it.
 We sense we are in danger and so we run, milliseconds before having the conscious thought “I need to run”.
 Had we waited for the thought we may already have been eaten by the sabre-toothed tiger chasing us.
 However, our thoughts alone can also create emotional responses.
 These thoughts will often come from our unconscious programming and be driven by deeply held beliefs about ourselves and the world around us (for example feeling fearful caused by the belief ‘I am not good enough’ or ‘the world isn’t safe’) learnt from previous experiences.